cryspen/scalable-mls-id/draft-kiefer-light-mls.md

   The framed content signature on partial commits is not valid.
 - Passive client: A passive client is a client that does not know the full MLS tree but only its own expandable path.
+- Active client: An active client is conversely a client that is running the full MLS protocol from {{!RFC9420}}.

 ## Protocol Changes Overview
 MLS groups that support passive clients must use the `passive_clients` extension